 1. Operating 24/7/365

 Plus, 24-hour operation can delay technology upgrades.
-Any work on energy systems in the building must be carefully coordinated so it doesn’t interrupt daily activities or take place in a patient’s room.
+Any work on energy conservation systems in the building must be carefully coordinated so it doesn’t interrupt daily activities or take place in a patient’s room.
 Even work in an unoccupied patient or care room must be coordinated with staff and facility managers.

 2. Health and Safety Concerns